axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/architecture/index.rst

 The templates offer features like top menu, application menu and user menu.
 It also contains start process links to default pages like Portal home, Portal task list, Portal case list etc..
-We advise developers to depend on this module to facilitate Portal customization.

 .. _architecture-axonivy-express: